RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

 With any luck, it will be fairly apparent that it was able to mount the share at boot.

 ## Changing the System Paths
-_If you mounted to ~/RetroPie/roms, you can skip this step_
+_If you mounted to ~/RetroPie/roms or to ~/RetroPie/, you can skip this step_

-We need to tell EmulationStation to look in the ~/RetroPie/smb folder instead of /roms/
+We need to tell EmulationStation to look in the ~/RetroPie/smb folder instead of ~/RetroPie/roms/.

-    sudo vi /etc/emulationstation/es_systems.cfg
+First, copy es_systems.cfg to ~/.emulationstation/es_systems.cfg so it doesn't get overwritten

-I did a search and replace in vi, substituting 'roms' for 'smb':
+    cp /etc/emulationstation/es_systems.cfg ~/.emulationstation/es_systems.cfg

-    :%s/roms/smb/
+Use your favorite editor to open es_systems.cfg

-Make sure everything updated and the path is correct, then save and exit
+    sudo nano ~/.emulationstation/es_systems.cfg

-    :wq
+Change the path for each emulator from /home/pi/RetroPie/roms to /home/pi/RetroPie/smb

 ## Saving Games
 At this point, you should be able to restart the Pi and play some games.
 But you may not be able to save your progress at this moment.